kubernetes/enhancements/keps/sig-security/2763-ambient-capabilities/README.md

     - [ ] [User Stories (Optional)](#user-stories-optional)
     - [ ] [Changes to kubernetes API (<a href="https://pkg.go.dev/k8s.io/api/core/v1">https://pkg.go.dev/k8s.io/api/core/v1</a>)](#changes-to-kubernetes-api-httpspkggodevk8sioapicorev1)

-2. AmbientCapabilities feature-gate added in default off configuration(feature is opt-in by default)
+2. AmbientCapabilities feature-gate is added in to the default configuration as disabled(feature is opt-in by default)
-3. Changes to CRI API as described in section [Changes to runtime API (<a href="https://pkg.go.dev/k8s.io/cri-api/pkg/apis/runtime/v1alpha2">https://pkg.go.dev/k8s.io/cri-api/pkg/apis/runtime/v1alpha2</a>)](#changes-to-runtime-api-httpspkggodevk8siocri-apipkgapisruntimev1alpha2) implemented.
+3. Changes to CRI API as described in section [Changes to runtime API (<a href="https://pkg.go.dev/k8s.io/cri-api/pkg/apis/runtime/v1alpha2">https://pkg.go.dev/k8s.io/cri-api/pkg/apis/runtime/v1alpha2</a>)](#changes-to-runtime-api-httpspkggodevk8siocri-apipkgapisruntimev1alpha2) are implemented.
 4. A version of containerd and CRI-O that properly sets the ambient capabilities as described in section [Changes to containerd/containerd (<a href="https://github.com/containerd/containerd">https://github.com/containerd/containerd</a>)](#changes-to-containerdcontainerd-httpsgithubcomcontainerdcontainerd) available.
 5. Changes to k8s API as described in [Changes to kubernetes API (<a href="https://pkg.go.dev/k8s.io/api/core/v1">https://pkg.go.dev/k8s.io/api/core/v1</a>)](#changes-to-kubernetes-api-httpspkggodevk8sioapicorev1) implemented.
 6. Update to kubelet code to sets ambient capabilities and these changes are hidden behind the feature-gate.